-You want only your current set of files in the Backup Photo folder of your External storage, so you select Mirror to make the target folder identical to the source folder.
+You want only your current set of files in the remote NAS's folder, so you select Mirror to make the target folder identical to the source folder.
 The NAS deletes any other files in the target folder.

-2 Select the folder that needs to be mirrored (your Photo folder in this example) and External.
+- 2 Select the folder that needs to be mirrored (your Private folder in this example) and Remote. - Enter the other NAS's address and administrator password. - Click Show target content to display the remote NAS's contents. - Select the destination on the remote NAS (Backups in this example).

-- Select the destination on the External (Backup Photo in this example). - · Click Next.
+· Click Next.